BUSS® Therapy with Us

 Noticing gaps in a child’s foundational systems

 Sometimes it’s easier to start with yourself – notice what your body is doing as you sit or stand reading this.
 Where are you getting your stability from?
 If you’re sitting down, are you leaning against something?
-If you are, just try sitting up and notice what changes.
+If you are, just try sitting up independently and notice what changes.
 I’m hoping that you can sit up, with your feet on the floor, and aren’t having to use any other parts of your body to get enough stability to stay in that position.
-Hopefully you’re not needing to lean across the table to hold yourself up or move around lots to just help your body know where it is.
+Hopefully you don’t need to lean across the table to hold yourself up or move around constantly to just help your body know where it is.

-It’s helpful to notice what the quality of the movement is like.
+It’s also helpful to notice what the quality of their movement is like.
 Do they move in a fluid, well-coordinated way?
 Does their body seem well synchronised so they’re able to do what they want to do without bumping into things or tripping over?
 Is there a smoothness about the movement?
-Sometimes it’s helpful to start by thinking about yourself and how you move – because we’re so used to children progressing from one stage of development to the next without us really having to give it any conscious thought.

-It’s also useful to think about whether their body is giving good, reliable signals about things like whether they’re hungry; when they’re full; if they can taste what they’re eating and enjoy a range of different tastes and textures.
-Other clues can come from thinking about what sort of state of mind they’re in most of the time – are they able to stay in the moment of an experience and enjoy what’s happening or cope when they don’t know something; do they seem quite comfortable in themselves; or do they seem vigilant and stressed, as if they’re expecting something bad to happen.
+It’s also useful to think about whether their body is giving good, reliable signals about things like whether they’re hungry; when they’re full; if they can chew and taste what they’re eating and enjoy a range of different tastes and textures.
+Other clues can come from thinking about what sort of state of mind they’re in most of the time – are they able to stay in the moment of an experience and enjoy what’s happening or manage someone else being in charge; do they seem quite comfortable in themselves; or do they seem vigilant and stressed, as if they’re expecting something bad to happen or struggling to manage not knowing what’s coming next?

 Age range

-The BUSS® team at Oakdale work with children and young people from babies onward.
-We’re always keen to intervene as early in the life of a child / family as possible.
-For babies and children whose experience of the intrauterine environment might have been a stressful one, it’s never too early or too soon!
+The BUSS® team works with children and young people from babies onward.
+We’re always keen to intervene as early in the life of a child and family as possible.
+For babies and children whose experience of the intrauterine environment and the first months of life might have been a stressful one, it’s never too early or too soon!

-We have examples of early, middle childhood, and adolescence interventions, which you can read about here
+We have examples of early, middle childhood, and adolescence interventions, which you can read about in the examples below.

 Intervention